CAAPIM/gateway-developer-plugin/README.md

     builtBundle = new File("gateway/built-bundle.bundle")
 }
 ```
-The above will make the solution direction `export/gateway/solution` and will put the built bundle file in `gateway/built-bundle.bundle`.
+The above will make the solution directory `export/gateway/solution` and will put the built bundle file in `gateway/built-bundle.bundle`.

 # Building the Plugin
 The build is done using gradle.
 To build the plugin run ```gradle build```.
 Once built it is available in the `build/libs` directory.